ShinobiKoda/weather-app-main/README.md

 - View current weather conditions and details
 - See additional metrics like humidity, wind speed, precipitation
 - Browse a 7-day forecast and hourly forecast
-- Switch between days and units (Imperial/Metric)
+- Switch between days and units (Metric)
+- Switch between specific temperature units and measurement units for wind speed
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page
 - Responsive layout for all devices
-- See hover and focus states for interactive elements

 ### Screenshot